How To Use Lookup Functions in Microsoft Excel?

 Learn to Use VLOOKUP & HLOOKUP Functions in Excel

-You can attend our 3 day program, which attracts Government grants (for individual or company sponsored Singaporean or PR candidates), and leads to the industry certification of ( ICDL Certificate in Advanced Spreadsheets) from ICDL Asia.
+You can attend our 3 day program, which attracts Government grants (for individual or company sponsored Singaporean or PR candidates), and leads to the industry certification.

 Arrange for In-House Training for Microsoft Excel Lookup Functions